Huegoxaga/notes/cloud-services/aws.md

 ## EC2

-It provide computing service.
+It provide computing services.

-- A private key will be generated for instance connection.
+- A private key will be generated for instance connection upon creation.
 - click connect in the instance menu for connection guide.
-- For Mac/Linux enter the command directly in the terminal.(move file to ~/.ssh and use command chmod 400 to hide the file first)
+- For Mac/Linux using SSH connection, move file to ~/.ssh and use command chmod 400 to hide the file first.
-- For window using SHH through Git Bash.
 - A load balancer helps a group of EC2 instances works together.
 There are three types of them:
   - Classic Load Balancer
   - Application Load Balancer